ncatlab/nlab-content/pages/8/9/4/0/10498/content.md

 This is best known in the case of bilinear and quadratic *forms*, where $W$ is the [[ground ring]] $R$.
 Here, $m$ is an [[inner product]], making $V$ into an [[inner product space]], and $Q$ is (the square of) the norm, making $V$ into a [[normed space]].

 This also applies to [[commutative algebras]], where $W$ is $V$.
-Actually, there is no need for $m$ to be associative, although one rarely studies commutative but [[non-associative algebras]], we have an exception with [[Jordan algebras]]; although the Jordan identity is simpler to express in terms of the multiplication operator (as usual), the application to [[quantum mechanics]] may be more easily motivated through the squaring operator.
+Actually, there is no need for $m$ to be associative; although one rarely studies commutative but [[non-associative algebras]], we have an exception with [[Jordan algebras]].
+Although the Jordan identity is simpler to express in terms of the multiplication operator (as usual), the application to [[quantum mechanics]] may be more easily motivated through the squaring operator (since the square of an [[observable]] has a more obvious meaning than the Jordan product of two observables).

 [[!redirects polarization identity]]